juanpc2018/Akai-S1000-Project/README.md

 some machines allow to split the code different versions, and work ok. </br>
 for example: Chauvet Q-Scan 250 </br>
 #4.
 The S1000 Service Manual is very Basic, only has DC offset "Class A/B" calibration procedure for the AD/DA boards. </br>
-does Not even tell what voltage to measure in the SMPS & Linear PSUs, you have to unscreq the PSU to know its a 5v 6A. </br>
+does Not even tell what voltage to measure in the SMPS & Linear PSUs, you have to unscrew the PSU to know its a 5v 6A. </br>
 take photos of the linear regulators to know the voltages for the Analog circuit. </br>
 the Original Back Panel PSU / Trnasformer / Flyback or what ever it is... is Unknown. </br>